Ricette di Sicilia

 📦 Storage

-- • Reheat gently in a pan with a splash of stock to keep it creamy.
+- • Reheat gently in a pan, adding a splash of hot stock or water to restore its creamy texture without drying it out.

 🍷 Pairing